 In the event a Note Trigger Event would occur, Enron has 21 days to file a registration statement for the issuance of equity.
 In the event Enron files its registration statement, such registration statement has 90 days from the Note Trigger Event to become effective.
 In the event that Enron does not file its registration statement or the registration statement is not effective during the respective time requirements, Enron would have an immediate cash obligation to repay the notes.
 Any Enron registration statement filed cannot become effective until completion of the [SEC and] Special Committee investigation[s].
 In the event the registration is effective, Enron can sell equity to repay the notes.
 If Enron fails to sell equity in an amount sufficient to repay the notes, Enron is obligated to immediately pay the difference in cash.
 In the event that Enron fails to repay these commitments described above or is unable to obtain a waiver of such obligations, Enron would be in default under its Revolving Credit Agreements which in turn create cross defaults to most of Enron’s other bank debt facilities.
 The occurrence of such events would have a material adverse impact on Enron’s ability to continue as a going concern.

+Enron may be required to sell the Whitewing and/or Atlantic Water Trusts assets for amounts below their carrying values.
+Upon determining the intended manner of disposition and the resulting impact on the value of the Whitewing and/or Atlantic Water Trusts assets, Enron may be required to record appropriate asset writedowns at that time, which could be as early as the fourth quarter of 2001.

 9. EARNINGS PER SHARE

 The computation of basic and diluted earnings per share is as follows (in millions, except per share amounts):